Table of Contents

-On the other hand, many cross country skis were replaced by a foam core.
-The foam based inner core makes the cross country skis lighter than their counterparts.
+On the other hand, many modern skis were replaced by foam cores.
+The foam based inner core makes the skis lighter than their counterparts.
 Also, the construction of a foam-based cross country ski is relatively easier as it absorbs different vibrations and facilitates the manufacturer in designing the curves.
-And since most of these foam-based cores are made from polyurethane, these cross country skis end up costing less than the wooden ones.
+And since most skis with foam-based cores are made from polyurethane, these cross country skis end up costing less than the ones with wood cores.

 You must have also heard about another material used in the cross country skis – the aluminum-cored skis.
 In these skis, the aluminum metal is patterned in the form of a honeycomb.
 The positive aspect of these strong aluminum-based cross country skis is that they are lighter as compared to the wooden-core skis, but are way better in terms of flexibility.

 The exterior part of all cross country skis can be manufactured using either fiberglass, carbon fibers, or epoxy.

 The base of cross country skis – the bottom part of the skis that touch the snowy slopes – is generally made using polyethylene.
-The downside of using polyethylene base in cross country skis is that it gets damaged to scratching.
+The downside of using polyethylene base material in cross country skis is that it gets damaged to scratching.
 When you are on a cross country ski adventure, skiing alongside stones and ice, resulting in constant friction on this base, and as a result, the polyethylene base gets scratched.
 Also, the harsh UV rays break down polyethylene.
 For this reason, you must have noticed that many ski repairing companies and cross country skiers themselves use a polyethylene candle wax to fix these scratches.

 The edges of your cross-country skis are generally made of metal, primarily steel.
-This provides extra strength to your cross-country skis.
+This metal edge provides extra strength to your cross-country skis.